 Appointments and Other Services

-Ms. Dickerson is a representative on the South Carolina Association of Counties (SCAC) Information and Technology Committee and the National Association of Counties (NACo) Essential Technology Committee.
+Dickerson is a representative of the S.C.
+Association of Counties (SCAC) Information and Technology Committee and the National Association of Counties (NACo) Essential Technology Committee.
 She was appointed by the past three NACo presidents to serve on the Telecommunications and Technology Steering Committee, of which she served as chair in 2012-2013.
 She also represented Richland County and the SCAC on the National Association of Counties Executive Committee.

 She was elected by her peers to serve as president of the Women of the National Association of Counties Leadership Network.
-On March 7, 2013, Ms. Dickerson was sworn in as chair of the National Foundation for Women Legislators in the Rotunda of the South Carolina State House.
+On March 7, 2013, Dickerson was sworn in as chair of the National Foundation for Women Legislators in the Rotunda of the S.C.
+Statehouse.
 She was honored by the S.C.
 Legislative Women Caucus with a resolution recognizing her numerous accomplishments while serving on Richland County Council.
 She was later presented a resolution sponsored by Sen. Joel Lourie for excellent leadership on the national level.

-Ms. Dickerson is a published author who fulfilled her dream to write a book titled, "A Tribute to 101 Incredible Women Who Influenced My Life from My House to the White House," which is dedicated to her mother and daughter.
-Ms. Dickerson remains a strong advocate for women to actively engage and participate in the politics that affects their daily lives.
-She twice visited the White House, once with the National Organization of Black Elected Legislators Women in briefing five of former Pres.
-Barack Obama’s staff on broadband digital literacy, adoption and deployment.
+Dickerson is a published author who fulfilled her dream to write a book, "A Tribute to 101 Incredible Women Who Influenced My Life From My House to the White House," which is dedicated to her mother and daughter.
+She remains a strong advocate for women, actively engaging and participating in the politics that affect their daily lives.
+She twice visited the White House, once with the National Organization of Black Elected Legislators Women in briefing five of President Obama’s staff on broadband digital literacy, adoption and deployment.